 Read also an article 40 Years of Realtime-Ultrasound Diagnostics by Hans Holländer.

-Read also a history of the development of ultrasonography at Siemens, Germany.
+Read also a History of the development of ultrasonography, EFSUMB newsletters.

 * Text and Images courtesy of and copyrighted DEGUM